NaukaPythona/www/README.md

 └── build/preview
 ```

-- Every push to the `production` branch produces a build in the `build/production`
-  branch, which is immediately available at https://naukapythona.com

 - Every push to the `preview` branch produces a build in the `build/preview`
   branch, which is immediately available at https://preview.naukapythona.com

+- Every push to the `production` branch produces a build in the `build/production`
+  branch, which is available after deployment approval at https://naukapythona.com

 ## Development